 Here are 5 ways you can move outside your comfort zone:

 When you move into the unknown, it’s essential that you adapt to the situation if you want to land on your feet.
 Assess the best way of interacting with your team.
 Analyze new information in its context.
 To be a successful leader, you must evaluate what you think you heard and understand it from different angles.

 How to make it work for you: Take what worked for you in the past and modify it to match your new situation.
 Chances are good that this is not the first time you’ve adapted when you’ve moved into the unknown.
-Grab and pen and paper and write down your survival tactics and why they worked.
-Mine your experiences and let them guide you as you move out of a comfort zone in your current circumstances.
+Grab a pen and paper and write down your survival tactics and why they worked.
+Mine your experiences and let them guide you as you move out of your comfort zone in your current circumstances.

 2. Keep Your Ego In Check

 Ego looks for ways to prove it is right and others are wrong.
 When we keep the ego in check, there is room for the wisdom of others to get in.
 We are able to listen more deeply, learn with an open mind, and develop new skill sets.